 Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same times each day.
 Do not apply large amounts of this medication, use it more often, or use it for longer than directed.
 Your condition will not improve any faster, and your risk of side effects may increase.

 Athlete's foot and ringworm usually require 4 weeks of treatment with miconazole.
 Jock itch usually requires 2 weeks of treatment.
-Continue to use this medication for the full time as directed, even if symptoms improve after a few days.
-Stopping the medication too early may allow the fungus to continue to grow, which may result in a return of the infection.
+Continue to use this medication for the full time as directed, even if symptoms disappear after a few days.
+Stopping the medication too early may result in a return of the infection.

-Stop using this medication and seek immediate medical attention if your condition lasts after the above length of treatment, if it gets worse, or if you think you may have a serious medical problem.
+Stop using this medication and get medical help right away if your condition lasts after the above length of treatment, if it gets worse, or if you think you may have a serious medical problem.